plexus/arnebrasseur.net/source/2015-10-19-Exploring-Ruby-Macros.md

 But the `do` makes this look inconsistent, and exposes it as the hack it is, since the parser will consider this two function calls.

-This all felt a bit too hodgepodgey to me, so I settled on using regular def, but inside a `Macros do ; end` block.
+This all felt a bit too hodgepodgey to me, so I settled on using regular `def`, but inside a `Macros do ; end` block.

 ``` ruby
 Macros do